 In March, Rocket Companies (the parent company of Rocket Mortgage) announced plans to acquire Redfin for $1.75 billion.[6]
 The deal would combine Rocket’s mortgage operations with Redfin’s home search platform and agent network, potentially creating a one-stop shop for buying, selling, and financing a home.

-How the acquisition might affect Redfin’s fees, services, or business model is unclear.
-For now, everything remains the same, but we’re keeping a close eye on any changes that could impact home buyers and sellers.
+It’s still unclear how the acquisition might affect Redfin’s fees, services, or business model.
+We’re watching closely for any changes that could impact home buyers and sellers.
 Stay tuned for updates.

 Low-commission alternatives to Redfin